-The Florida Department of Health says the number of known cases of COVID-19 in the state rose by 8,109 Wednesday as the virus spreads and as more people are tested across the state.
-The total number of cases in Florida is now 550,901.
+The Florida Department of Health says the number of known cases of COVID-19 in the state rose by 8,376 Wednesday.
+According to the state's daily update, the total number of cases in Florida is now 961,676.

 U.S. Sen. Rick Scott, R-Fla., sent a letter Wednesday to U.S. Department of Health and Human Services Secretary Alex Azar pressing him for more-detailed information about distribution of yet-to-be-approved COVID-19 vaccines and about a $6 billion funding request.

 The two-page extension, issued Tuesday, said the state “continues to suffer economic harm as a result of COVID-19 related closures, exacerbating the impacts of the State of Emergency, and Floridians should not be prohibited by local governments from working or operating a business.”